usadellab/untwist/README.md

 ##### Filtering out low quality SNPs and other variants

-The input variant matrices are filtered, so that the following statements are true for all retained variants:
+The input variant matrices are filtered, so that the resulting variant matrices (VCF files) contain only the samples, we are allowed to analyze and publish.

+For details see scripts:

+- `methods/filter_public_variants.sh`
+- `methods/filter_untwist_variants.sh`

+##### Merg public and Untwist variant matrices and filter the result

+The results of the two above filtering steps are merged into a single variant matrix (VCF file) and the resulting variant matrix is filtered again.

+The following statements are true for all retained variants:
 - all variants are SNPs
 - all SNPs are bi-allelic
 - all SNPs have less than 10% of the genotypes with missing data
-- all SNPs have a mapping depth of at least 3 (> 2)
+- all SNPs have a mapping depth of at least 3
-- all SNPs have read quality score of at least 20 (> 19)
+- all SNPs have read quality score of at least 20
 - all SNPs have at least minor allele frequency of 0.05

-Each input variant matrix is filtered seperately, see scripts:

-- `methods/filter_public_variants.sh`
-- `methods/filter_untwist_variants.sh`

-##### Merging filtered variant matrices

-The results of the two above filering steps are merged into a single variant matrix (VCF file).
-See script `./methods/merge_public_and_untwist_vcfs.sh` for details.
+See script `./methods/merge_and_filter_public_and_untwist_vcfs.sh` for details.

 This produces the variant matrix file:
 `./results/all_public_and_all_untwist_SNP_filtered_NOT_LD_pruned.vcf.gz`
-that holds **2,719,667 SNPs**.
+that holds **To Do SNPs**.

 ##### Filtering out correlated SNPs